Author: Lisa Elleson, 2016 Edited By: Candace Summers, 2018

 Despite the barriers that were put between them, Emily and Clyde found a way to keep their budding relationship going.
 Later in her life, Emily told of instances when Clyde would sneak a box of candy to her as they passed each other on horseback during the show’s preparations.
 Knowing the consequences for both of them should they get caught, she would always hide the presents under her robe right away.
 Much of the two years their acts worked together for the Ringling Brothers, from 1904 to 1905, were spent like this.
 However, there were a few rare occasions when the two were allowed to spend time together.
 These outings were always spent with another couple, and in the company of additional supervision.
 By the time the Kaufmann Troupe left the Ringling Brothers Circus in early 1906, Emily and Clyde had only interacted privately a few times.

 Following their time with the Ringling Brothers, the Kaufmann Troupe spent the next several years travelling and performing all over the world.
 This left Emily and Clyde to keep up a long distance relationship through letters.
 While Emily was performing in Germany in 1908, she received an engagement ring in the mail from Clyde.
 After Emily returned to the United States on November 7, 1908, the two were married in New York City on November 10, 1908.
 This marked one of the few times during their five-year courtship that the couple was allowed to formally meet.
 This union between Emily and Clyde created another circus legacy with its roots in Bloomington, Illinois.
 Bloomington-Normal was well known for producing some of the greatest circus performers in the world, Clyde Noble being one of them.The story of Clyde’s initiation into the business is tied to the origin of Bloomington-Normal’s circus industry.
-It has been argued that two brothers, Fred and Howard Green, started it all when they decided to build a trapeze in their father’s barn in the mid-1870s.
+It has been argued that two brothers, Fred and Howard Green, started it all.
+According to local lore, they began their career by training on a trapeze they built in their father’s barn in the mid-1870s.
+This has since been dispelled.
+Researchers with the Milner Library Special Collections, Circus and Allied Arts Collection discovered that Fred and Howard (and younger brother Harry) were members of the first dedicated gymnasium in Bloomington (established by I.P.
+Fell in 1875 above the offices of the Bloomington Leader).
+This gymnasium touted having a trapeze as an available apparatus.
+According to an 1876 article in The Pantagraph about a performance at the gymnasium, the three brothers performed “feats now in vogue among the professionals,” which included horizontal bars and tumbling.
 Having an easily accessible practice space, their skills developed exceedingly well.
 Fred and Howard went on to become the “La Van Brothers,” with Fred being about nineteen at the time and Howard twelve.
 When Howard later retired due to an injury, the act came to include their younger brother Harry.
 Attracting aspiring acts to train in Bloomington and inspiring other locals to test out their skills on the trapeze, the La Van Brothers set the foundation for many other aerial acts rooted in Bloomington’s circus legacy.
 Charles Noble, Clyde’s brother, was one of these aspiring locals.
 Charles joined The Flying Fishers in the early 1890s.
 Charles Noble worked with Harry Green, one of his former schoolmates, before Harry took over for Howard in the La Van act.
 A legend grew up around the origin of the name of The Flying Fishers because of the need to set up some kind of protection under the flyers while they were performing.
 Fred Miltimore and Charles Noble traveled to Pekin, Illinois to talk to a fisherman about potential ways to create a net.
 One was eventually made out of hemp rope that was tied together in knots.
 After the net was set up, an onlooker joked that the performers “looked more like fishermen than they did actors,” thus inspiring the name of the “Fisher Brothers.”
 It was eventually changed to the “Flying Fishers” after they became a flying act.
 It has been found, however, that “the historical record does not support this legend, but it is important to note that the community fostered such a myth as part of the local culture.”

 Clyde Noble eventually joined the Flying Fishers in 1904.
-As a teenager in Bloomington, he started out as a jeweler’s apprentice for Will Homuth, but found another calling in aerial acrobatics.
-When Clyde joined his brother’s act, they expanded to five members (Ed Foreman, Clyde Noble, Charles Noble, Charles Waller, and Fred Johnson) and became known as the “Five Flying Famous Fishers.”
+As a teenager in Bloomington, he started out as a jeweler’s apprentice, having learned the trade in Chicago.
+After two years, he returned to Bloomington around 1899 and began working for Frank T. Parritt, who owned and operated a watchmaking and jewelry business at 533 North Main Street in downtown Bloomington.
+However, Clyde found another calling, that of aerial acrobatics.
+When he joined his brother’s act, they expanded to five members (Ed Foreman, Clyde Noble, Charles Noble, Charles Waller, and Fred Johnson) and became known as the “Five Flying Famous Fishers.”
 It was during this time that the act was featured by the Ringling Brothers, and Clyde met Emily.
 Just months after the Five Flying Famous Fishers finished up a season with the Forepaugh and Sells Brothers Circus, Charles Noble passed away of heart disease in January of 1908 at the age of 39.
 Clyde then took control of The Flying Fishers following the death of his brother.

 Sometime after their marriage in late 1908, Clyde gave up “flying” and he and Emily performed together in a new bicycle act called the “La Petite Emilie Troupe.”
 The act was managed by Clyde and consisted of Clyde, Emily, and Emily’s two sisters, Margherita and Roma, who had also been members of the Kaufmann Troupe.
 The troupe was advertised as “the daintiest, most novel and pleasing trick bicycle act obtainable; wardrobe, ability and appearance unsurpassed; a real feature in every sense of the word and absolutely new for America.”
 It has been said that “Emily was the principal solo rider with this troupe and was considered one of, if not the greatest lady trick cyclist in the world.”